PROFILE

 of the KWP and as President of North Korea.

-Little is known about the actual lines of
+Little is known about the actual lines of power

-power and authority in the North Korean
+and authority in the North Korean Government

-Government despite the formal structure set
+despite the formal structure set forth in the

-forth in the constitution.
-Following the death
+constitution.
+Following the death of Kim

-supreme power.
-Kim Jong Il was named General
+power.
+Kim Jong-il was named General Secretary

-October 1997, and in September 1998, the Supreme
+of the KWP in October 1997, and in September

-as Chairman of the National Defense Commission
+reconfirmed Kim Jong-il as Chairman of the

-and declared that position as the "highest
+position as the "highest office of state."

-Korea's 1972 constitution was amended in late
+constitution was amended in late 1992 and in

-1992 and in September 1998.
+September 1998.

-The constitution designates the Central
+The constitution designates the Central People's

-People's Committee (CPC) as the government's top
+Committee (CPC) as the government's top

 policymaking body.
 The CPC makes policy